 What is your favorite photograph and what story is behind it?

 I have several.
 One that represents a change in my life.
-I did it on a very, very dark afternoon around 8:00 p.m.
-I was in the forest and I caught a fern.
+I did it on a very, very dark afternoon around 20:00 in the afternoon.
+I was in the woods and I picked a fern.

-It was a photo that today represents change.
-Because of the situation he was experiencing at that time.
-Things at home weren't quite right and that's when I started going to therapy and made the decision to quit work.
+It was a photo that today represents the change.
+Because of the situation I was experiencing at that time.
+Things at home weren't quite right and that's when I started going to therapy and made the decision to quit my job.
 In fact I have that photo tattooed on my arm.

 There are also others that I like because of their colors, because of what I lived at that time or because of the place where I was.
-I have many favorites.
+I have many favourites.

 You started traveling when you were very young, what do you think it has given you?
-What does travel mean in your life?
+What do travel mean in your life?

 Traveling has given me everything.
 I have learned from other cultures and that there are many things beyond our borders, other realities.
 Neither better nor worse, but they remind us that there are other things and ways of living.

 I have seen spectacular places.
 I have lived very nice experiences, I have met many people.
-Traveling, if you can do it, is the best money invested in life and I have spent a lot, but I do not regret anything.
+Traveling, if you can do it, is the best money invested in life and I have spent a lot, but I do not regret a thing.

 It is the best way to know the way we live.

-The travel in my life is a change of routine.
-It is disconnecting, seeing new places, eating different food.
+Travel in my life is a change of routine.
+It's disconnecting, seeing new places, eating different food.
 We always try (until now) to travel abroad.
 For me it is a very important part of my life.

 Is there some kind of ritual or skin care that you have been doing all your life?

-The truth is that I am quite denied on this issue.
+The truth is that I am quite denied on this subject.
 I would love to learn more.
-All I do is give myself cream after showering.
+The only thing I do is apply lotion after the shower.
 Both on the face and on the body, but I would like to know more.

 And finally, what makes nature so present in your work?
 What does she call you?

-Photographing nature gives me the opportunity to work alone, to do what I want a little, without having to depend on anyone.
+Photographing nature gives me the opportunity to work alone, to do a bit of what I want, without having to depend on anyone.

 It gives me freedom.
-And apart peace and quiet.
+And besides peace and tranquility.
 It makes me want to go out, see new places, sunrises, sunsets.
-I feel that photographing nature gives me more on a personal level.
+I feel that photographing nature brings me more on a personal level.

 I really enjoy it.
 I can make a whole plan to take some photos in a nice place.

-Thank you very much, Leire for allowing us to travel through your photographs and accompany you on one of your walks through the forest.
-If you want to see more of Leire's work, here is her Web and his Instagram.
+Thank you very much, Leire, for allowing us to travel through your photographs and accompany you on one of your walks through the forest.
+If you want to see more of Leire's work, here is his web and his Instagram.